 … No single index should substitute for scientific reasoning.”

-I wished I had fully realised the importance of this paragraph at the beginning of the project as I could have then recommended the guidance was laid out in this fashion.
+I wish I had fully realised the importance of this paragraph at the beginning of the project as I could have then recommended the guidance was laid out in this fashion.
 For reasons that were perfectly understandable at the time given the wishes of the steering committee, the draft guidance followed a different layout but during the revision process, I tried to steer the layout back to the ASA layout with the result the final version ended up somewhere in between.
-However, I did add Appendix A1 to the final version where I explicitly made the link between what was written and the ASA statement.
+However, I did add Appendix A1 to the final version where I explicitly made the link between what was written and the ASA 2016 statement.

 - Areas that are not suitable for use and the risks will need to be addressed and may require remediation.